 Trees not only add beauty to our neighborhoods and quality to our daily lives, they provide a home for our local wildlife and are nature's greatest tool for cooling our City, cleaning our air and combating climate change.
 As we face a warming climate and increasing pollution, we need more trees, not less - and we need a comprehensive set of tree policies and long-range strategies to get us there.
 Los Angeles currently has one of the largest and most diverse urban canopies in the world - but it needs protecting.
 If we want our trees to be here tomorrow, we need to start prioritizing them today.

-Got Questions?
+Got Questions about Trees in LA?
 Visit my FAQ

 We have broken sidewalks.
 We have mature street trees.
 For too many years, the two have been in conflict.
 Our City needs to rebuild its broken sidewalks, but that shouldn't come at the cost of our diverse urban canopy.
 That's why I worked with the City's Bureau of Street Services to successfully identify new and innovative ways to repair sidewalks that don't require tree removal.
+It's also why I fought for more funding in the 2019-'20 City Budget for proactive tree care, which received $25 million for tree planting, maintenance and care, including a Chief Forest Officer to develop long-term and proactive care strategies for the City’s urban forest.

 Staffing increases at the Urban Forestry Division (UFD) of the Bureau of Street Services to pre-2008 levels.